ssherwood/spring-boot-ng/README.md

 frequently the result of a manual `mvn clean`.

 To fix this issue, perform a `mvn package` on the client and restart the application.
-NOTE: if you run the frontend via node and use http://localhost:4200 this problem will not occur.
+NOTE: if you run the frontend via node (usually recommended) and use http://localhost:4200 this problem will not occur.

 ## TODO